-Writing an Innovation Abstracts
+Writing for Innovation Abstracts

 In any year, a full academic year’s collection of Abstracts features a wide array of teaching and learning topics.
 Although individual issues are written from the perspective of a specific discipline or program, authors often include some flavor of the versatility of the strategies they describe.

-What’s Included in Innovation Abstracts?
+What Content Should Be Included in Innovation Abstracts?

 - Descriptions of successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning; or

-- Research that leads to successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning.
+- Research that leads to successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning

 Who Reads Innovation Abstracts?

-Although the specific purpose of Innovation Abstracts is the dissemination of information useful for improving instruction at community and technical colleges, readers include faculty members, administrators, and staff at community and technical colleges from around the world.
+Readers include faculty members, administrators, and staff at community and technical colleges from around the world.
 Our circulation list also includes subscribers who represent university, corporate, and government entities.

 - Innovation Abstracts are written for faculty, counselors, and academic administrators.

-Examples of Innovation Abstracts
+Sample Innovation Abstracts